Last updated:

 The Nike Mercurial is the perennial number one boot and for good reasons.
 The boot is the most worn year in and year out as it is light, has a barefoot sensation for the ball touch, fits snugly (though recent generations are trending towards being more forgiving), and forms closely around the shape of your foot.
 Nike further improves the Mercurial today with the incorporation of the Zoom Air technology on the sole that gives a comfortable bounce in every step, making you feel faster on the pitch.

-Most professionals prefer the low-cut Vapor, though the brand’s biggest names like CR7 and Kylian Mbappe headline the collared Superfly.
+Most professionals prefer the low-cut Vapor, though the brand’s biggest names like Kylian Mbappe headline the collared Superfly.
 The sheer number of star power contributes to the Mercurial’s popularity as the fans tend to wear the same boot as their Mercurial heroes.

-2. adidas X
+2. adidas F50

 3. Nike Phantom GX